hrantzsch/get-cn/README.md

 # get-cn
-A Haskell tool to extract text from Chinese websites
+A tool to extract text samples from news.sina.com.cn articles.